mahtin/tinyGS-antenna-map/unused/READNE.md

 This is removed - not needed anymore.

-**NOTE** If you run this script often you will get banned from tinyGS website.
+**NOTE** If you run this script often you will get banned from the tinyGS website.
 It's not meant to be run more than once a day (or less).
 ```bash
 $ ./fetch.sh
 ...